-This article do not apply to a Master's programme
+This article does not apply to a Master's program

-1. The full-time programme involves a work placement of 15 weeks which is part of a module of 30 credits.
-Further provisions, information and conditions are described in the module description of placement, which can be found on Brightspace.
+The full-time program involves a work placement of 26 weeks representing 30 credits.
+Further provisions, information and conditions are described in the internship manuals, which can be found on Brightspace.